 MILWAUKEE — As the Catholic community begins a period of mourning following the death of Pope Francis, the Archdiocese of Milwaukee is formally reacting to news of the pontiff’s passing.

-Archbishop Jeffrey Grob released the following statement Monday morning:
+The following statement from Archbishop Jeffrey Grob was released earlier Monday morning:

 On the morning following joyous celebrations of Easter throughout the world, we are awakened by the painful announcement that Pope Francis has died.